TheSmashLab/Tensegrity/README.md

 ```bash
 python3 main.py <path/to/yaml/config>
 ```
 Sample yaml config files are provided in the `yaml` directory.
-To understand how to change the simulation to your needs, see the [simulation setup](docs/setup.md) documentation.
+To understand how to change the simulation to your needs, see the [documentation](docs/TensegritySim.pdf) documentation.

 ## Installation